 Various compression approaches can be used to reduce the size of intermediate data while still meeting accuracy requirements.
 This contribution presents the different compression approaches and shows the different characteristics inherent in each of them.

-The contribution also adds the related work on MPEG FC-VCM from the PD and introduces text from FC-VCM compression approach.
+The contribution also adds the related work on MPEG FCM from the PD and introduces text from FCM compression approach.

 2. Reason for Change